anzehocevar/SkupinskoVedenje_skupinaD/README.md

 - Provide a more detailed model of the burst phase.
 The original paper models it as a discrete impulse, which is a simplification of real behavior.
 - Model fish steering during the coast phase.
 In the original paper, each fish moves in a straight line during the coast.
 - If we can find literature about this happening in nature, simulate interactions between different species of fish.
-Introduce additional paramters to govern interactions between different species.
+Introduce additional parameters to govern interactions between different species.

 Because we won't know for sure how viable each of these ideas is (e.g. the effects of a more detailed burst phase might turn out to be negligible) until we reproduce the original paper and perform some initial experiments, we can't yet fully commit to any of them.